Looking for our 10 favorite Massachusetts liquors stores? Scroll down!

 Looking for other great liquor stores in the Boston area (and a few a little further out)?
 Here are 10 more stores we love:

 Julio’s Liquors, Westborough: Julio’s is the best liquor store for whiskey (and spirits) in the state.
 Whisky Magazine has named them Whisky Retailer of the Year for the last three years in a row.
 Their educational program and tasting opportunities are second to none.
 And their selection of wine and beer is top notch.
 If you haven’t been here, and live within reasonable driving distance, you are crazy.
-Make sure to check out their Go Whisk(e)y Weekend coming up later this month.
+Make sure to check out their Go Whisk(e)y Weekend every February.
 It’s one of the best whiskey events in New England.

 Social Wines, South Boston: A cool shop with a very cool selection of wines.
 Social Wines isn’t a huge location, but they’ve done a great job with curation.
 Their rosé selection is always top notch, and they have one of the better selections of new California producers in the state.